NirajBhattarai/NirajBhattarai/README.md

 ## About Me
 Hi 👋, This is Niraj Bhattarai.
 Software Engineer having good hands on Soldiity,Java,JavaScript,AWS S3,AWS EBS,AWS Lamdha,CloudFormation,Spring,NodeJs.

-I Ocassionally blog and twee about new features i learned.
+I Ocassionally blog and tweet about new features i learned.

 ### Things I am passionate about